ovh/docs/readme.md

 Please :

 * Verify and test every actions you describe: do not write about things you cannot test by yourself ;
-* Prefer to use the English version of the Manager to take screenshots ;
+* Prefer to use the English version of the Control Panel to take screenshots ;
 * If you ned
 * Precise the nature of your contribution in the comment  ;